What is job burnout ? Know its symptoms and how to deal with it

 Skip to:

 We’ve all had days when we didn’t look forward to going to work.
-It could be just the regular “Monday blues” or a vacation hang over.
-But have you ever experienced Monday blues so bad that it prevented you from getting out of bed?
+More often than not, those days were just regular “Monday blues” or a vacation hang over.

 What’s the difference between stress and burnout?

-Workplace stress is when you feel so overwhelmed with the day’s prospects that you start feeling physical and emotional symptoms like headaches, muscle pain, constant fatigue or anxiety.
-But despite these, you are still able to go to work and fulfill your responsibilities.
 If this continues and stress symptoms continue to pile up, the result is burnout.
-Burnout is “an extended period of time where someone experiences exhaustion and a lack of interest in things resulting in a decline in their job performance” (David Ballard, The American Psychological Association).
+Burnout is “an extended period of time where someone experiences exhaustion and a lack of interest in things resulting in a decline in their job performance” (The American Psychological Association).
 While both share similar symptoms, you’ll know that it’s burnout when you can’t function anymore.
 This will be evident in a slipping job performance, lack of motivation, and an overall negative outlook in life.

 What is burn-out?
 WHO recognizes it as an “occupational phenomenon”, Global News

-Burnout is “an extended period of time where someone experiences exhaustion and a lack of interest in things, resulting in a decline in their job performance”
+Burnout is “an extended period of time where someone experiences exhaustion and a lack of interest in things, resulting in a decline in their job performance.”

 You are at risk for a burnout when you:

-- work more than 10 hours a day and you are on call even at home
+• work more than 10 hours a day and you are on call even at home.

-- prioritize work above all else
+• prioritize work above all else.

-- regard being busy like a badge of honour
+• regard being busy like a badge of honour.

 How do you know that you’re burnt out?